-The guidance document on the assessment of new substances falling into the group of Straight Chain Lepidopteran Pheromones (SCLPs) (SANTE/5272/2009 rev 3) can be used in order to add a new SCLP to the group of approved active substances, using a simplified procedure for the assessment.
+The guidance document on the assessment of new substances falling into the group of Straight Chain Lepidopteran Pheromones (SCLPs) (SANCO/5272/2009 - rev.3) can be used in order to add a new SCLP to the group of approved active substances, using a simplified procedure for the assessment.
 Currently this GD is being updated to be in line with current legislation and the EU guidance on semiochemicals.
-The list of SCLPs already approved can be found in the Commission review report (SANCO/2633/08).
+The list of SCLPs already approved can be found in the Commission review report (SANCO/2633/08 - rev.14).